 Take Notice Of What It Is Made Of

 Your dog is going to have this thing in his or her mouth for a long time.
 Is it dyed?
 Will it splinter?
-When selecting a pet toy, choose American where tighter regulations control the paint, dye and other products that go into pet and children’s toys.
+When selecting a pet toy, choose American where tighter regulations control the paint, dye and other products that go into it.
 Only select toys that are labeled safe for children under 3.
-Please steer clear of all raw hide and dried animal-part chews like pig’s ears or bully sticks that were not manufactured in America.
+Please steer clear of all raw hide and dried animal-part chews like pig’s ears or bully sticks that were are manufactured in America.
 If you want to give your dog a raw hide chew (they are terrific at helping to clean dogs’ teeth), we recommend Virbac HEXtra chews.
 Dogs love them, they’re safe, and they contain an enzyme that limits the production of plaque.

 Look At What’s Sewn Onto Or Attached To It

 Steer clear of toys with fake eyes or things sewn onto it like beads or sparkles all of which can be chewed off and swallowed.

 Avoid toys that are filled with nutshells or polystyrene beads.
 Remember that many dogs end up destroying their toy and ingesting what’s inside leading to tummy upset or worse, obstruction.
 Monitor your pet’s toy.
 When it starts to fall apart, throw it out.

 Does My Pet’s Obsession With His Toy Mean That He Can Love?